nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 #### Fallback actions

-It is worth interrogating the fallback action further.
 The fallback action is the action performed when the dialog is closed without the user pressing one of the buttons you added to the dialog.
 This can happen for several reasons: